userjack6880/picluster/content/module-1.md

   - `user` - this will be an unprivleged user
   - both users have the same password - `tuxcluster`
 - Your cluster will not have direct access to the internet.
 All packages you will need will be included on the pre-formated drive.
 - Your cluster will be accessible using a priavte IP range.
-The optional **'pi-hpc-terminal'** node will be configured to have an interface in this private range.
-  - It is suggested that you use `10.0.0.101` with a subnet of `255.255.255.0` if you aren't using a Pi Zero terminal.
+It is suggested that you use `10.0.0.101` with a subnet of `255.255.255.0`.
 - The nodes will be assigned names and IP addresses as follows:
   - **pi-hpc-head01** - `10.0.0.2`
-  - **pi-hpc-terminal** - `10.0.0.101`
   - **pi-hpc-compute[01-40]** - `10.0.0.11-50`
   - **pi-hpc-storage[01-40]** - `10.0.0.51-90`